 After his treatment, at the age of 19, Lee got his Realtor’s licence and picked up running again.

 “After I stopped chemo, I wanted to get back into shape so I started running on and off over the last couple years,” Lee said.

-Last fall, he was chatting with his buddy and fellow Century 21 Creekside Realtor Cameron Van Klei, about how he could raise funds for BC Children’s Hospital.
+In the fall of 2020, he was chatting with his buddy and fellow Century 21 Creekside Realtor Cameron Van Klei, about how he could raise funds for BC Children’s Hospital.

 They joked that Lee should run from Chilliwack to the hospital in Vancouver, and that’s how it all came about.